jacquelinechan09/FileCopyingApplet/README.md

 1. Multiple file paths can be taken by the "Source Files" text box.
 Click on the "Select Source" button to choose one or more files to copy over.
 2. Only one destination folder is permitted (in the future, this is a feature that I am looking to expand upon!).
 In the "Destination Folder" text box, feel free to directly type in the path.
 Alternatively, use the "Get Destination" button to navigate to the desired folder.
  If using the latter option to open a pop-up File Explorer window, please do this:
-  a) Copy {CTRL-C} the folder path from the File Explorer pop-up, then close this window.
+   Copy {CTRL-C} the folder path from the File Explorer pop-up, then close this window.
 Please do not close the applet itself!
-  b) Paste the folder path into the "Destination Folder" text box.
+   Paste the folder path into the "Destination Folder" text box.
 3. Click the "Copy Files" button.
 If all inputs provided are valid, the files should successfully be copied over.
 Please note that no files will be deleted from the original source location.